dadkins20/aws-robomaker-deepracer/README.md

 phase, no new commands are sent to the car, meaning it will appear as if it is stopped, spinning in circles, or drifting off aimlessly.

+###### When running training you see an error similar to `GPG error: http://packages.osrfoundation.org trusty InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 67170598AF249743`

+You are missing the key needed to run Gazebo.
+Read this [article](https://askubuntu.com/questions/611221/gpg-error-http-packages-osrfoundation-org).

+###### When running training you see an error similar to No module named rl_coach

+You are missing python packages that are necessary for the application to run.
+Depending on your configuration you may need to install things using one of several different commands:

+`pip install --ignore-installed tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

+`python -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

+`python3 -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

+`pip3 --ignore-installed install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

+`sudo python3 -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

+`sudo pip3 install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`

 ## Using this sample with AWS RoboMaker

 You first need to install colcon.
 Python 3.5 or above is required.